Asher-Kaligski/vscode-github-workflow-runner/docs/WORKFLOW_RERUN_LOGIC.md

 ✅ **Fully backward compatible**:

 - Existing templates without `artifactPattern` continue to work
-- Default pattern `build-parameters-*` is used when no custom pattern is set
+- Default pattern `*parameter*` is used when no custom pattern is set
 - No breaking changes to existing workflows or configurations